dshetty100/MechaCar_Statistical_Analysis/README.md

 - **Statistical Test Used:** The best statistical test for this analysis would be two-sample t-tests.

-- **What Data is Needed:** We would need to gather fuel efficiency of all MechaCar prototypes, as well as from all major competitor vehicles.
+- **Data Needed:** We would need to gather fuel efficiency of all MechaCar prototypes, as well as from all major competitor vehicles.